Readers Question: what are the pros and cons of price control?

 - Housing.
 The government may set a maximum price for renting to keep housing affordable.

-- This may reduce the supply of housing leading to homelessness.
+- However, a maximum price may reduce the supply of housing leading to homelessness.

-- However, it may be that landlords have monopoly power and supply is very inelastic.
-In this case, a maximum price may make renting cheaper without reducing supply
+- However, if landlords have monopoly power and supply is very inelastic.
+In this case, a maximum price can make renting cheaper without reducing supply

 More on maximum prices